Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Results and discussion

 \subsubsection{Quantitative metric-based analysis}

 PSNR is a measure used to assess the quality of reconstructed or compressed images compared to their original versions.
 On the other hand, SSIM is a widely used metric for evaluating the visual similarity between two images considering human visual perception by measuring changes in luminance, contrast, and structural information.
-However, it does not account for the specific regions of interest (ROI) that are critical in medical imaging.
+However, it does not account for the specific Regions Of Interest (ROI) that are critical in medical imaging.
 In knee MRI volumes, the most relevant diagnostic information often lies within cartilage, joints, and other areas affected by disease.
 Therefore, in addition to SSIM, we also adopt a specially designed indicator, the so-called Region-specific Structural Similarity Index (RSSIM), to represent the clinical evaluation of bone morphology.
 To do so, we utilize the Canny operator with a sigma of 3 to filter and extract bone edges, followed by the application of SSIM.
 Specifically, we focus on the lower third of the femoral edge to the upper third of the tibial edge to capture ROIs most likely to contain areas of potential pathologies, such as JSN and osteophytes.
 We compared the performance of the proposed approach with the previously selected methods.
 Fig. \ref{boxplots} illustrates the statistical distribution of these metrics.
 As can be seen in Fig. \ref{PSNRR}, our proposed method has the highest median PSNR, indicating better average image quality, with a median slightly above 29.2 dB.
 Cola-diff and X-diff also demonstrate a high median around 28.9 dB, with LDM being the lowest, around 28.6 dB.
 This suggests that, based on the PSNR metric, the image quality performance differences among the four methods are relatively minor.
 On the other hand, Fig. \ref{SSIM_RSSIM} reveals that while our method achieves the highest median SSIM value, approximately 0.28, the differences between our method, Cola-diff, and X-diff are not substantial, mirroring the trend seen with PSNR.
 However, our method exhibits a significant advantage under the RSSIM metric.
-With a median RSSIM value close to 0.5, our approach outperforms the closest competitor, X-diff, which only reaches around 0.42, representing a roughly 20$\%$ improvement, which underscores that our method’s ability to maintain image quality while providing a stronger focus on clinically relevant regions in MRI sequences.
-Moreover, the above findings emphasize the limitations of traditional image quality metrics as they can not fully capture the distinct differences in Table \ref{vlisualization}.
-While these metrics may reflect global image quality in the computer vision domain, they may not be sufficiently sensitive to the specific clinical relevance required in medical imaging.
+With a median RSSIM value close to 0.5, our approach outperforms the closest competitor, X-diff, which only reaches around 0.42, representing a roughly 20$\%$ improvement, which underscores that our approach’s ability to maintain image quality while providing a stronger focus on clinically relevant regions in MRI sequences.